-Sandbox testing: Run through a series of test cases against your sandbox inventory using the sandbox frontend.
+- Sandbox testing: Run through a series of test cases against your sandbox inventory using the sandbox frontend.
 URLs to your Sandbox inventory can be accessed under Inventory > Inventory , find a merchant that is "Live (in Sandbox)" then either click on the link on the rightmost column (if available) or click on the row and click on the "RwG - E2E" link.

-Soft-launched Production testing: When you have completed Sandbox testing, reach out to your Google contact, and your account will be placed into a "soft-launched" state, at which point your production inventory will become bookable, but will not be externally discoverable by end users on any Google properties.
+- Soft-launched Production testing: When you have completed Sandbox testing, reach out to your Google contact, and your account will be placed into a "soft-launched" state, at which point your production inventory will become bookable, but will not be externally discoverable by end users on any Google properties.
 Your soft-launched inventory can be accessed under Inventory > Inventory , find a merchant that is "Ready" then either click on the link on the rightmost column (if available) or click on the row and click on the "RwG - E2E" link.
 Details on how to access this inventory, and special precautions you need to take with these URLs, are available here.
 Run through a similar set of test cases as you did in your Sandbox environment.

 The following end-to-end tests are performed as part of both Sandbox and Soft-launched Production testing:

-- Make a booking through Reserve with Google and confirm the booking shows up correctly in your system.
+- Make a booking through the Actions Center and confirm the booking shows up correctly in your system.

 - Check that the confirmation emails are sent out and that the time and booking listed are correct.

-- Cancel the booking through Reserve with Google and confirm that it's canceled correctly in your system.
+- Cancel the booking through the Actions Center and confirm that it's canceled correctly in your system.

-- Book another appointment through Reserve with Google and trigger the cancellation from your system with the Booking Notification API.
+- Book another appointment through the Actions Center and trigger the cancellation from your system with the Booking Notification API

-- Modify a booking and confirm the modified booking shows up correctly in your system.
+- Modify a booking from the Actions Center and confirm the modified booking shows up correctly in your system.

 - Click on various slots to ensure there are no